-The Federal Tax Identification Number, also known as an Employer Identification Number or "EIN" or "FEIN", is basically a social security number for businesses.
+The Federal Tax Identification Number, also known as an Employer Identification Number or "EIN" or "FEIN" or "TIN" (Tax Identification Number), is basically a social security number for businesses.
 It is the

 number the IRS uses to identify the business and must be included on tax filings the business makes.
 Businesses can apply for an EIN by preparing IRS Form SS-4